nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Only one interview stage tag will be attached to a person at any point of time.
 </box>
-* If not specified, remark will be 'None' by default.
+* If no remark is provided, or if user inputs uses `r/`, then remark is empty by default.

 Please refer to this table
 for list of valid tags:

 | Tag | Interview Stage                 | Definition                                                                  |
 |-----|---------------------------------|-----------------------------------------------------------------------------|